Only this pageAll pages

 }

-This article outlines how to integrate the local Make MCP server with Cursor.
+This article outlines how to connect Make MCP server with Claude Desktop using an MCP token.

 Prerequisites